Liquid-Prep/Liquid-Prep/README.md

 The Liquid Prep solution currently comprises mainly a mobile app, a soil humidity sensor module, and IBM cloud platform for accessing weather and crop data.
 Our future roadmap adds more functionality to the Liquid Prep platform by <br>
 1. Localizing the app
-2. Add more types of crop data
+2. Add more crops data
 3. Consider soil properties for better water advice.

 ## Contributing